-Brent Bennett is a policy analyst for Life:Powered, a national initiative of the Texas Public Policy Foundation to raise America’s energy IQ.
+Brent Bennett is policy director for Life:Powered, a national initiative of the Texas Public Policy Foundation to raise America’s energy IQ.

 Brent hails from Midland, Texas and received a B.S. in Physics from the University of Tulsa and a M.S.E. and Ph.D. in Materials Science and Engineering from The University of Texas.
 His graduate research focused on advanced chemistries for utility-scale energy storage systems, and he complemented his background in the oil and gas business with knowledge of renewable energy technologies and utility markets.